Tsubame (song): Release

 On October 1, 2021, Yoasobi announced their second EP, The Book 2, which included their singles released that year, and added two tracks "Tsubame" and "Moshi mo Inochi ga Egaketara", a theme of the stage of the same name.
 It would be released on December 1, 2021.
 A week later, on October 8, the song was announced to release as a standalone single on October 25 to digital music and streaming platforms.
 The full song was first aired at the duo's radio show Yoasobi's All Night Nippon X on October 19 and played at several places in Japan before release, including Lawson, FamilyMart, Ministop, Matsuya, Sukiya, Shibuya Center Gai, and Takeshita Street.
 A cover artwork for "Tsubame" depicts a painting of a swallow flying toward the city in the distance, designed by Nina Ai, who also teamed up with "Yoru ni Kakeru", and "Gunjō".
 The English version, titled "The Swallow", was released on November 4, 2022, preceded the duo's second English-language EP E-Side 2, released on November 18.

 Lyrics and composition

 "Tsubame" means a swallow (pictured) in Japanese.

-"Tsubame" was written by Ayase, a member, and producer of Yoasobi, and recorded by the vocals of the duo Ikura, featuring the vocals of Midories.
-It was composed in the key of E♭ major, 105 beats per minute with a running time of three minutes and 37 seconds.
+"Tsubame" was written by Ayase, a member and producer of Yoasobi, and recorded with the vocals of the duo Ikura, featuring the vocals of Midories.
+It was composed in the key of E♭ major, 105 beats per minute, with a running time of three minutes and 37 seconds.
 Lyrically, like the based story Chiisana Tsubame no Ōkina Yume, "Tsubame" tells from the perspective of a swallow as a protagonist, shows the tragedy of the sea it went through, positive and negative aspects and behavior of humans towards nature, sympathy for others, and ends up with a scene where swallows bring happiness to people.
-The song incorporates the idea that even small swallows can achieve big things if they cooperate together, which leads to the efforts of SDGs.
+The song incorporates the idea that even small swallows can achieve big things if they cooperate, which leads to the efforts of the SDGs.